| Jonny interviewed in The Herald. 6th April It comes so naturally MARIANNE GRAY talks to a surprisingly

 Thames.
 He also gets to sing an old Tony Christie number from

+the sixties, In the Avenues and Alleyways.
 The film, directed by Dominic Anciano and Ray Burdis, who

 last year brought us Final Cut, stars much of Britain's current